Most of us will sit down to a bountiful Thanksgiving dinner today.

 The kitchen is always hot on Thanksgiving.
 The first cold day of autumn prompts Momma to light the heater.
 A hot stove with a golden turkey inside usually adds to the cozy warmth of the big room.

-Momma doesn’t like a lot of help so my brothers and myself are vanquished to the living room and will probably watch a little football on TV.
+Momma doesn’t like a lot of help so my brothers and me are vanquished to the living room and will probably watch a little football on TV.